micmejia/bible-dump/AMPC/Colossians/Col 1.md

-To the saints (the consecrated people of God) and [^a]believing _and_ faithful brethren in Christ who are at Colossae: Grace (spiritual favor and blessing) to you and [heart] peace from God our Father.
+To the saints (the consecrated people of God) and believing _and_ faithful brethren in Christ who are at Colossae: Grace (spiritual favor and blessing) to you and [heart] peace from God our Father.